fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 `pushl SRC` fetches the operand at SRC, decrements %esp by 4 and then writes the operand at address given by %esp.
 #### Popping
 `popl DEST` reads the operand at the address given by %esp, increments %esp by 4, and writes it to DEST.
+### Push and Pop Details
+#### Push
+The `push` instruction pushes data onto the stack.
+This causes the stack to grow downwards which is why `%esp` is decremented by the size specified by command.
+For example, `pushl %eax` pushes the contents of `%eax` onto the stack and decrements the stack pointer by 4.
+Likewise `pushl $0xffffffff` pushes constant `0xffffffff` onto the stack and decrements the stack pointer by 4.
+#### Pop
+The `pop` instruction retrieves data from the stack.
+This causes the stack to strick upwards so `%esp` gets incremented by the size specified by command.
+Lets say the top of our stack contained the value `0xaaaaaaaa`.
+Then after executing `pushl %eax`, `%eax` will contain `0xaaaaaaaa` while the stack pointer gets incremented by 4.
 ### Procedure Control Flow
 Uses the stack to support procedure call and return.
 #### Procedure call